jeraman/illusio-project/tracker/README.md

-#SETING THE COMMUNITY CORE VISION
+#Setting the finger tracker
-Software that tracks the touch in the table and converts to TUIO message
+For this, we use the Community Core Vision (CCV)—software that tracks the touch in the table and converts to TUIO message

-##INSTRUCTIONS
+##Instructions
-1. in case you're using the PS3 EYe, you might want install the proper drivers (read [this!](macam/README.md) for details);
+1. In case you're using the PS3 EYe, you might want install the proper drivers (read [this](macam/README.md) for details);

 2. run the Community Core Vision (CCV) app;